 The Willie Parker Scholarship was established by Mr. Parker in memory of his beloved teacher and mentor, Dr. Mildred E. Hartsock.
 The recipient of this scholarship must demonstrate superior academic achievements, goals, and standards.
-Each year the award is made on the recommendation of the Department of English and Modern Languages.
+Each year the award is made on the recommendation of the English and Modern Languages faculty within the School of Humanities.

 The Frank and Anna Penn Scholarship was established by Charles A. Penn and Jefferson Penn of Reidsville, North Carolina, as a memorial to their parents.
 It is open to any student who is a member of one of the Christian Churches in Rockingham County, North Carolina.
 The M.W.
 "Pete" Peterson and Isabel D. Peterson Endowed Scholarship was funded by Mrs. Isabel D. Peterson of Charlotte, North Carolina, in memory of her husband, Mr. M.W.
 "Pete" Peterson.
 First preference goes to a student from the First Christian Church in Charlotte, North Carolina.
 Second preference goes to a student from the Eastfield Christian Church in Charlotte, North Carolina.
 Third preference goes to a student from the South Park Christian Church in Charlotte, North Carolina.
 In a given year should there not be a student from any of these Charlotte churches attending the College, the scholarship is to be awarded to any Barton student at the discretion of the offices of Admissions and Financial Aid.

-The Janie Creel Phillips Memorial Endowed Scholarship was established through an initial gift of a \$17,000 planned annuity gift by Janie Creel Phillips, class of 1954, and a \$10,000 gift by her husband, William "Bill" E. Phillips, Jr. The Janie Creel Phillips Memorial Endowed Scholarship is awarded annually to a junior of senior nursing student.
+The Bill and Janie Creel Phillips Endowed Scholarship was established through an initial gift of a \$17,000 planned annuity gift by Janie Creel Phillips, class of 1954, and a \$10,000 gift by her husband, William "Bill" E. Phillips, Jr. The Bill and Janie Creel Phillips Endowed Scholarship is awarded annually to an undergraduate and/or graduate nursing student.